 Otakar Kraus Music Trust

-The Axis Foundation’s donation of £8,000 to the Twickenham-based charity will enable seven pupils to attend OK Music School.
-Here qualified music therapists teach children and young people with disabilities to play instruments or sing and perform in public.
+The Axis Foundation’s donation of £8,000 to The Otakar Kraus Music Trust (OKMT) enables seven pupils to attend OK Music School.
+Here qualified music therapists teach children and young people with physical, learning, mental or neurological disability or illness.

 The children say:

-‘It makes me feel good about myself – I can do something well!’
+- ‘It makes me feel good about myself – I can do something well!’

-“I love music because it gives me confidence and it takes me away from the pressures of real life.
+- “I love music because it gives me confidence and it takes me away from the pressures of real life.
 I make more friends here than anywhere else”

-“OK Music School has been amazing helping my daughter to gain confidence and improve her memory and listening skills.
+- “OK Music School has been amazing helping my daughter to gain confidence and improve her memory and listening skills.
 She is able to verbalise that she is proud of herself.”

-‘E has blossomed, she had very low self-esteem when we started as she was unable to attend school due to her severe anxieties.
-It has been a Godsend for her mental health.’
+- “E has blossomed, she had very low self-esteem when we started as she was unable to attend school due to her severe anxieties.
+It has been a Godsend for her mental health.”

 OKMT asked parents what difference OK Music School was making to their child.
 The top survey results were:

 - Improved their concentration and ability to follow instructions 79%